dickwolff/PrPolicyValidator/README.md

 ### Options

 Currently there are two options:
-- No parameters added to the request will validate both the GitVersion.yml and CHANGELOG.md files.
+- No parameters added to the request will validate both the `GitVersion.yml` and `CHANGELOG.md` files.
-- Adding `?validateChangelog=false` to the request URL will skip CHANGELOG.md validation.
-I added this validation because it's something we do but not everyone will.
+- Adding `?validateChangelog=false` to the request URL will skip `CHANGELOG.md` validation.
+I added this option because it's something we do but not everyone will.